Rachel A. Segalman

 Rachel A. Segalman is the Vice Chancellor for Research at University of California, Santa Barbara (UCSB).
 She is also the Edward Noble Kramer Distinguished Professor with appointments in the departments of Chemical Engineering, Materials, and Chemistry and BioChemistry.
 Her laboratory works on semiconducting block polymers, polymeric ionic liquids, and hybrid thermoelectric materials.
-She is the associated director of the Center for Materials for Water Energy System and co-editor of the Annual Review of Chemical and Biomolecular Engineering.
+She is the associate director of the Center for Materials for Water Energy System and co-editor of the Annual Review of Chemical and Biomolecular Engineering.

 Early life and education

 Segalman was born in 1975 in Madison, Wisconsin.
 Her family moved to Albuquerque, New Mexico, where as a high schooler she did research at Sandia National Laboratories.
 She is a third generation female chemical scientist.

 Segalman studied chemical engineering at University of Texas at Austin (UT).
 She graduated with a bachelor's degree in chemical engineering in 1998.
 She moved UCSB for her graduate studies, where she received her Ph.D. in 2002.
 At UCSB she worked under the supervision of Edward J. Kramer.
 Her research thesis was on controlling long range order in block copolymer thin films.
 After completing her Ph.D., Segalman was a Chateaubriand postdoctoral fellow at the Ecole Européenne de Chimie, Polymères et Matériaux working under Georges Hadziioannou.